 |0-16, 17(E)||None or|

-Perhaps the most important difference among the receivers is “DCC filtering,” i.e., how does the receiver behave when valid RF DCC signal is lost.
+Perhaps the most notable difference among the receivers is “DCC filtering,” i.e., how the receiver behaves when a valid RF DCC signal is lost.

-The Airwire CONVRTR performs “DCC filtering” by evaluating whether it’s receiving DCC “IDLE” pulses periodically.
-So, even if a stream of completely-valid DCC packets are received, but there are few or no “IDLE” packets, then the Airwire CONVRTR will become inactive and output constant DC to the decoder.
+The Airwire CONVRTR performs “DCC filtering” by periodically evaluating whether it’s receiving DCC “IDLE” pulses.
+So, even if a stream of completely-valid DCC packets are received, but there are few or no “IDLE” packets, the Airwire CONVRTR will become inactive and output constant DC to the decoder.

 This is why the Tam Valley DRS1 transmitter will usually NOT work with Airwire CONVRTR receivers because the DRS1 will not insert additional DCC “IDLE” packets!
 The Tam Valley Depot DRS1 transmitter is a passive participant: if the input DCC throttle doesn’t produce frequent DCC “IDLE” pulses, then the Tam Valley Depot DRS1 will not transmit frequent DCC “IDLE” pulses.